 To map a customer journey, you need to know:

-Buyer persona – a girl in her 20s wanting to fly to Paris.
-Actions – check available dates and prices – book a flight – register – pay.
-The end result – buy a ticket.
+Buyer persona: a girl in her 20s wanting to fly to Paris.
+Actions: check for available dates and prices, register, and book a flight.
+Expected result: buy a ticket.

 The previous step will significantly help you in building your UX (User Experience).
 By outlining the UX on your project, you’ll be able to lead your customer seamlessly through the platform to the end result.